Skip to main navigation Skip to content Skip to footer

 Starting with dry fabric–that is, don’t rinse it first–apply a little liquid dishwashing detergent (the kind you use for hand washing dishes) and gently rub it into the stain.
 This breaks up the oily component of the stain.
 Wait 5 minutes then rinse the stain with a little warm water.
 Next, pretreat the stain again to work on the colored component.

-For white bleachable fabrics (avoid bleaching wool, silk, mohair, leather, and spandex) you can pretreat the stain with Clorox® Bleach Pen Gel.
-Apply a little of the gel directly to the stain and then wash immediately in the warmest water recommended on the garment’s care label using detergent and 1/2 cup Clorox® Regular-Bleach.
+For white bleach-safe fabrics (avoid bleaching wool, silk, mohair, leather, and spandex) you can pretreat with a bleach and water solution made with ¼ cup Clorox® Disinfecting Bleach added to ¾ cup water.
+Apply the bleach and water solution to the stain and then immediately machine wash the item using detergent and ⅓ cup Clorox® Disinfecting Bleach.
 Let the item air dry and then check for success.
 It’s always important to keep an item out of a hot dryer while you are working on getting a stain out.
 If any stain remains, you can repeat the treatment with a better chance of success when the stain hasn’t been tumble dried.

 Related products